 Patricia R. Worthington - Director, Office of Health and Safety

-Patricia Worthington is the Director of the Office of Health and Safety, within the Office of Environment, Health, Safety and Security (AU) where she reports directly to the Acting Associate Undersecretary for Environment, Health, Safety and Security and supports him in establishing worker safety and health requirements and expectations related to a diverse set of potential hazard exposures, such as chemical, industrial, biological, and radiological hazards.
+Patricia Worthington is the Director of the Office of Health and Safety, within the Office of Environment, Health, Safety and Security (AU) where she reports directly to the Associate Under Secretary for Environment, Health, Safety and Security and supports him in establishing worker safety and health requirements and expectations related to a diverse set of potential hazard exposures, such as chemical, industrial, biological, and radiological hazards.
 Currently, her office is conducting a number of health studies, including: (1) studies to determine worker and public health effects from exposure to hazardous materials associated with U. S. Department of Energy (DOE) operations; (2) international health studies and programs in Japan, Spain, and the Russian Federation; (3) medical screening and environmental monitoring in the Marshall Islands; and (4) medical surveillance and screening programs for current and former workers.
 Her office also plays a critical role for the Department in ensuring that DOE makes available worker and facility records and data to support the Department of Labor in the implementation of the Energy Employees Occupational Illness Compensation Program Act.

 Her office also plays a critical role for the Department in ensuring that DOE makes available worker and facility records and data to support the Department of Labor in the implementation of the Energy Employees Occupational Illness Compensation Program Act.